Sydney has a slew of stunning waterfalls surrounding it, some of the best in NSW are only a short drive away! Here are the bangers you can’t miss.

-I’m not sure what TLC sprinkled on their cereal every morning, but deciding not to chase waterfalls is a ridiculous idea…
+I’m not sure what TLC were thinking, but recommending to not go chasing waterfalls is a ridiculous idea…

 Who wouldn’t like to visit spectacularly high gorges with cascading water falling hundreds of metres into a prehistoric rockpool?
 What about exploring secretive waterfalls hidden away in lush rainforests where you can recreate a scene from Blue Lagoon without anyone inadvertently photo-bombing your Instagram shot?